loboris/GD32VF_USB_UART_BRIDGE/README.md

 * The project implements USB CDC/ACM device with some additional features.
 * Bridging USB to **two** UARTS is supported.
-* Display support, displays status and statictics.
+* Display support, displays status and statistics.
 * Baudrates from 2400 ~ 4000000 Bd are supported
 * Python CDC driver with examples included